 \myitem{Network flow chunking and parallelization.} A longer packet sequence requires more variables to formulate, which implies a much larger search space for the SMT solver.
 We address this problem with a combination of a timeout mechanism, network flow chunking, and parallelization.

 We first set a time budget for the SMT solver.
 If the SMT solver cannot find packet sequences within a timeout window, we decrease the computation complexity by dividing a flow into several chunks evenly.
 The SMT solver is used to find the packet sub-sequences for each chunk.
 Since each chunk has fewer packets than the whole flow, it is more likely that the SMT solver will be able to find solutions within the timeout limits.
-After splitting a flow into multiple chunks, some features are difficult to be formulated strictly.
+After splitting a flow into multiple chunks, some features are difficult to formulate strictly.
 For example, when working on a complete flow, it is easy to formulate the maximum packet length feature.
 After splitting the flow into multiple chunks, the maximum packet length can appear in any chunk.
 Strictly formulating this feature would require a complicated algorithm, which is in conflict with our motivation to decrease computation complexity and is unnecessary for our use case.
 To solve this problem, we consider three different types of features.
 For the first type of features, satisfying their formulas for each sub-sequence will likely result in satisfied formulas for the whole sequence.
 For example, such features are \{max, mean, median, min, std\} of \{interarrival times, packet length\} and number of \{packets, bytes\} per second.